parthpandyappp/Youtube-tag-script/README.md

 This script enhances the process of search engine optimization.:sunglasses:

 ### How can you obtain the output ?
+1. Clone this repo.
-1. Run that yt-tag-script.py.
+2. Run that yt-tag-script.py.
-2. Input your input file path and the name of output file in which you want your desired output in the command line.
+3. Input your input file path and the name of output file in which you want your desired output in the command line.
-3. Have an output file with contents ending with commas at each line in your desired output filepath.
+4. Have an output file with contents ending with commas at each line in your desired output filepath.

 ###### Any fruitful contributions are widely accepted.:heart: